Notes to Heidegger's Aesthetics

 5. For Heidegger, the historical transformation of intelligibility (or “history of being”) proceeds—via what we would now call a “punctuated equilibrium”—through five different Western “epochs” or historical constellations of intelligibility: the Presocratic, Platonic, Medieval, Modern, and late-Modern epochs.
 For a full discussion of Heidegger's understanding of the mechanisms responsible for establishing, maintaining, and transforming our fundamental sense of what is and what matters, see Thomson 2005, Ch.
 1.

 6. Heidegger's view of art applies to all great art, including, e.g., great poetic works of art.
 Thus he writes that in a masterful Greek tragedy like Aeschylus's Oresteia, “the struggle of the new gods against the old is being fought.
 The work of language…does not speak about this struggle; rather, it transforms the saying of the people so that every essential word fights the battle and puts up for decision what is holy and unholy, what great and what small, what brave and what cowardly, what precious and what fleeting, what master and what slave (cf. Heraclitus, Fragment 53)” (PLT 43/GA5 29).
+For a clear explanation of how Aeschylus's tragic drama functions like a "God," transforming the self-understanding of fifth century Greece, see Dreyfus and Kelly 2011, 90-102.
 There would, moreover, be much to say about the complex political subtext of the seemingly self-referential passages quoted here, with their abundant use of such Nazi buzzwords as Kampf (struggle), derivatives of führen (leading), and the opposition of Sieg (victory) and Schmach (disgrace).
 Typically, Heidegger's rhetorical strategy is to try to appropriate these buzzwords by radically reinterpreting them in terms of his own philosophy.

 8. This view was first sketched in Thomson 1998.
 Heidegger raises an important puzzle for this view, however, when he implicitly but deliberately includes Van Gogh's painting as a “great” work of art in “The Origin of the Work of Art,” stating that “great art…is all we are talking about here” (PLT 40/GA5 26).
 The solution to this puzzle is that the way Van Gogh's painting illuminates what art itself is, as we will see, is supposed to help us transcend modern aesthetics from within, and this encounter itself is supposed to exemplify—and so help us learn to understand—what it means to encounter being in a “post modern” way.
 For Heidegger, i.e., Van Gogh's painting is both a paradigmatic and a macroparadigmatic work; for, it shows us what art is in a way that changes our understanding of what it means for anything to be.
 (This post-modern understanding of being applies universally but it is not totalizing, moreover, because of the way it helps us understand and so encounter all that is as conceptually inexhaustible, as we will see in section 3.7 below.)